About

 Caileigh Scott

-I’m a whole entire human outside of being someone whose A cups tried to take her out!
-I’m a storyteller, comedian, philanthropist, equestrian, coffee connoisseur, and former child.
-Always an advocate for elevating women+ stories and women+ voices, I love any opportunity to use my own voice to create community, connection, and social impact.
+I’m a storyteller, movement artist, writer, comedian, equestrian, coffee connoisseur, and former child.
+Always an advocate for elevating the voices and stories of women and marginalized genders, I love any opportunity to use my own voice to create community, connection, and social impact.
 You can learn more about me here.

-If you’d like to connect, say hello on Instagram, Twitter, or Facebook. :)
+If you’d like to connect, say hello on social media.

 IMPORTANT!
 If you’re experiencing or have experienced breast cancer and need a friend, you have one!
 Please reach out on social media or via email.